 - ALL volunteers working in BPS schools are required to be vaccinated, and must complete an application form through the Volunteer Connection Office.
 This includes Tier One and Two volunteers (Policy 906), food service, recess, and classroom assistants, student teachers and clinical supervisors.
 Contact Volunteer Connection Office at 952-681-6293.

 - Elementary school visitors are restricted at elementary schools to start the year.
-Parents are allowed to participate in Early Assessment Days, but are required to wear a face covering/mask inside the school.

 - All visitors are required to sign the visitor log in each school/district facility office to support the possible need for contact tracing.